vsao/SKILL/Pcell/README.md

 ) ;pcDefineCell
 ```
 The above SKILL code defines a simple PCell with the following features:
-- PCell will be created in myLib/myCell1/layout.
+- PCell will be created in TestSkill/pcell1/layout.
 - It consists of only a single rectangle.
 - The Properties form of the PCell contains two parameters, w and l, which can be used to modify the size of the rectangle.

 ```
-list( ddGetObj("myLib") "myCell1" "layout")
+list( ddGetObj("TestSkill") "pcell1" "layout")
 ```
 - This is a fixed syntax.
 Specify string inputs for library, cell, and view arguments.
 The `ddGetObj` command is only required for the library name.
-The "myLib" library should have already been pre-created in Library Manager.
+The "TestSkill" library should have already been pre-created in Library Manager.
 ```
 list((w 0.2) (l 0.1))
 ```